EpsilonSolutions/netscaler-command-reference/docs/cs/cs-vserver/cs-vserver.md

 * If the expression evaluates to a priority number that is numerically higher than the highest numbered priority, policy evaluation ends.
 An UNDEF event is triggered if:
 * The expression is invalid.
-* The expression evaluates to a priority number that is numerically lower than the current policy?s priority.
+* The expression evaluates to a priority number that is numerically lower than the current policy's priority.
-* The expression evaluates to a priority number that is between the current policy?s priority number (say, 30) and the highest priority number (say, 100), but does not match any configured priority number (for example, the expression evaluates to the number 85).
+* The expression evaluates to a priority number that is between the current policy's priority number (say, 30) and the highest priority number (say, 100), but does not match any configured priority number (for example, the expression evaluates to the number 85).
 This example assumes that the priority number increments by 10 for every successive policy, and therefore a priority number of 85 does not exist in the policy label.

 <b>type</b>
 For a rewrite policy, the bind point to which to bind the policy.
 Note: This parameter applies only to rewrite policies, because content switching policies are evaluated only at request time.